- What Is Round Ligament Pain

 Round ligament pain is a crampy or sharp or Jabbing pain felt on one or both sides of the lower belly or groin region.

 You may usually feel this pain when you are changing positions such as getting up or lying down, laughing, coughing, or sneezing.
-The pain lasts for several hours and is common in the second trimester as the weight of the baby will be significant enough to pull and stretch the round ligaments.
+The pain lasts for several minutes to hours and is common in the second trimester as the weight of the baby will be significant enough to pull and stretch the round ligaments.
 You do not experience the pain until then as the uterus remains in its standard size up to the eighth week.

 What Causes Round Ligament Pain During Pregnancy?